samzeng/samzeng.github.io/about.markdown

 ## Build With Love

-I love people, but I don't trust a government.
+I love the country and the people, but I don't trust any of the governments.

 ## License